 Consumers love to get a deal.
 One way to get them to spend money without discounting your prices is to use decoy pricing.
 Decoy pricing is the use of a more expensive alternative — and sometimes a cheaper one, too.
 When customers see the mid-priced item, they think they’re getting a good balance of quality and price, encouraging them to make a purchase.
 Just make sure the mid-priced item is almost as appealing as the higher-priced item, and significantly more appealing than the lower-priced one.

-Though price is a significant consideration in every purchasing decision, consumers don’t reflexively buy the cheapest item.
+Though the price is a significant consideration in every purchasing decision, consumers don’t reflexively buy the cheapest item.
 They’re looking for a good balance of price and quality.
-If you want consumers to upgrade to a pricier item, tell a story about value.
+If you want consumers to upgrade to a pricier item, tell a story about value, many luxury brands rely on this strategy to uphold their place in the market and retain their high-end image for consumers.

 Highlight the lasting quality of your item, but don’t just use sales copy.
-Customers are willing to spend more if they think they are getting more.
 Consider that consumers buy items based on how they think those items will fit into their lives.
-By presenting an item as a potential heirloom, an investment in long-term value, or a product that will lead to adventure, a better job, or more fun, you give consumers a reason to spend more.
+By presenting an item as a potential heirloom, an investment in long-term value, or a product that will lead to adventure, uniqueness, or more fun, you give consumers a reason to spend more.
+Value can also mean more than price or quality: sustainability, conscious sourcing, ethical production, and ambassadorships (or influencer partnerships) can also contribute greatly to perceived value- and make your products stand out against competitors.

 6. Research Your Competition